MehdiLouzar/Industria-python/README.md

 Database tables are created automatically on first start using SQLAlchemy.

+### API documentation

+Swagger UI exposing the OpenAPI description of the routes is available once the containers are running.
+Navigate to `http://localhost:8000/docs` to explore the API.
+The raw specification can be fetched at `http://localhost:8000/openapi.json`.

 ### Authentication

 The application expects requests to include a JWT access token issued by